toddwint/tcpdump/README.md

 source "$(dirname "$(realpath $0)")"/config.txt

 # Make the macvlan needed to listen on ports
+# Set the IP on the host and add a route to the container
 docker network create -d macvlan --subnet="$SUBNET" --gateway="$GATEWAY" \
   --aux-address="mgmt_ip=$MGMTIP" -o parent="$INTERFACE" \
   "$HOSTNAME"